AquariusPower/CommandsConsoleGUI/doc/readme.txt

 	= Auto scroll after command.
 	___Commands___ (see /help)
 	= Alias to run multiple commands (like a function).
+	= Variables can be set and evaluated to run console commands (minimal scripting).
 	= Comment token detection, after it, line is ignored.
 	= Omit the "command being run" info entry by ending a line with '#', good at init file, mainly for /echo commands.
 	___Editing___